limistah/aleemisiaka.com/content/posts/create-multiple-copies-of-an-object-ruby.md

 ### The `copy` method

-Copying an object is the same as duplicating an object, the only difference is that, when copying, if the object is frozen, the copied object remains unfrozen.
+Copying an object is almost the same as _duplicating_ an object, the only difference is that, when copying, if the object is _frozen_, the copied object becomes _unfrozen_.

-This can be useful to create a copy that is not restricted either by the function caller or by developers that want to ensure that a method always work with unfrozen objects all the time.

 ```ruby
 copy_multi = multiverse.dup